-In this article, I’d like to present some useful tools to help you prepare for the DALF C1 and C2.
-For these tests, you need an advanced level of language.
-That’s why you should take advantage of all the web has to offer.
-Here, you’ll find some excellent resources for preparing the DALF C1.
+In this article, we’d like to present some useful tools to help you prepare for the DELF or DALF C1 and C2.
+For these tests, you need an advanced language level.
+That’s why you should take advantage of all the resources that the internet has to offer.
+Here, you’ll find some excellent resources on how to pass the DALF and DEFL exam.

 Books For the DALF/DELF Exam

 CLE International is a French institute that publishes guides you can use to prepare for the DALF or DELF exam.
-For the DALF, you’ll find two books available on the website—Activités pour le Cadre Commun – Niveau C1/C2 by Corinne Kober-Kleinert, Marie-Louise Parizet, Sylvie Poisson-Quinton and Nouveau DALF C1 / C2 – 250 Activités by Vanessa Bourbon and Samuelle Chenard.
-If you study with these books, you’ll have two major resources that give pointers and hints to help you prepare for the exam.
+For the DALF, you’ll find two books available on the website—Activités pour le Cadre Commun – Niveau C1/C2 by Corinne Kober-Kleinert, Marie-Louise Parizet, and Sylvie Poisson-Quinton, as well as Nouveau DALF C1 / C2 – 250 Activités by Vanessa Bourbon and Samuelle Chenard.
+Both of these books are major resources for the exam since they give you pointers and hints as you prepare.

-As you may know, French writing standards are very strict, especially in terms of how you organize an essay (introduction, idea 1, sub-idea 1.1, 1.2, idea 2…).
+As you may know, French writing standards are very strict, especially in terms of how you organize an essay (introduction, idea 1, sub-idea 1.1, 1.2, idea 2, etc.).
 Because of this, we suggest first identifying the general theme (ecology, politics, economics, art).
 Then, determine the main argument presented in the texts.
-Carefully review each paragraph in order to identify the line of thinking you’ll adopt.
+Carefully review each paragraph in order to identify the line of thinking you want to discuss in your essay.
 Finally, review the most important ideas you want to highlight.
 Remember to also review vocab like connectors, which are often key elements to written documents (toutefois, en outre, cependant, en revanche, or, certes, néanmois, etc.).
 These connectors will help you refine your writing and understand the text’s meaning on a deeper level.

 Writing summaries in French for the DALF/DELF exam

-Remember that the written part occurs one week before the speaking component, so we recommend reviewing for that first.
+Remember that the written part can occur one week before the speaking component, so we recommend reviewing for that first.
 Then, you’ll have extra time to study for the oral exam.

-The essay portion is an assignment where you must write a summary of the ideas in several written documents.
+The essay portion is an assignment where you must write either a short essay or a summary of the ideas in several written documents.
 This exercise is technical and rigorous, so it’s best to practice, practice, practice.
 Try to work daily on summarizing the main points of newspaper articles from Le Monde, Le Courrier International, etc.

-A formidable question people often ask us: Comment faire un plan?
-(How should I make an outline?)
-Here you’ll find a practical guide for summarizing.
+A great question that people often ask: Comment faire un plan?
+(How should I make an outline?).
+For a practical guide on making your outline and summary, click here.

-The DELF C1 evaluates students’ ability to listen to long passages that take place in different settings (interviews, classes, conferences, informative media, surveys, etc.).
+The DALF C1 and C2 evaluate students’ ability to listen to long passages that take place in different settings (interviews, classes, conferences, informative media, surveys, etc.).
 To begin, it’s important to motivate yourself to regularly take advantage of the many resources online that will help you prepare.
-Remember that this section lasts 40 minutes (for listening comprehension) and 30 minutes (speaking), with each one counting for 25%.
+Remember that the DALF C1 listening section lasts 40 minutes and the speaking section lasts 30 minutes, with each one counting for 25%.
+The DALF C2 allows for 1 hour to listen and prepare with a 30-minute speaking section.

 Check out this article for more French listening comprehension practice.